libvips/build-win64-mxe/README.md

 ## zlib

-By default [zlib-ng] is built.
+By default, [zlib-ng] is built.
 This is a zlib replacement with optimizations for "next generation" systems.
 You can use the `--without-zlib-ng` argument during the build when (vanilla-)[zlib] is preferred.
 For example: